Shipshewana brings simple living, Amish hospitality, amazing shopping, and fun activites to Northern Indiana.

 For unique shopping experiences all under one roof, visit Yoder’s Shopping Center.
 There is a department store inside with an amazing shoe selection…complete with old-fashioned shoe salespeople who will measure your feet!
 If you’re looking for quirky novelties or housewares, there is also a Hardware store that one could spend hours in.

-Relax in a rocking chair (a perfect people-watching station), get some ice cream or cofffee at the Fireside Cafe, or shop the fair trade store that’s inside as well.
+Relax in a rocking chair (a perfect people-watching station), or shop the fair trade store that’s inside as well.

 15. Shipshewana Corn Maze